steven4547466/new-dblapi/README.md

 client.dbl = new DBL(token[, client])
 ```
 # Then...
-After you have a **discord.js** bot (if you don't I don't even know why your here) and a dbl token you call the constructor, it'll look something like:
+After you have a **discord.js or eris** bot (if you don't I don't even know why your here) and a dbl token you call the constructor, it'll look something like:
 ```javascript
 const DBL = require('new-dblapi')
 const dbl = new DBL(token[, options[, client]])